JcaPetri/Apollo-System-MySql/README.md

 > - EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
 (DataType, Lenght, etc)
 > - EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
 So the user fill only the changed values.

 ___
+## The Apolo Software Structure are defined by:
+***Frontend***
+This is the user interface, which call the backend to get the information and business logic.
+Example to create an invoice, you need the information of:
+> Clients -> call the PersonsMicroservices, which has all the information about the clients/supplier/both.
+- The parameters request are:
+    - Endpoint: this is the  address of the Microservice.
+    - Group: this can be Clients types, BusinessUnits, etc. This can be an array of Groups.
+    - Others parameters defined by the microservice, needed to comply the request.
+> Articles -> call the ArticlesMicroservices, which has all information about the articles (things and services) and theirs relations.
+- The parameters request are:
+    - Endpoint: this is the  address of the Microservice.
+    - Group: this can be articles types, BusinessUnits, etc. This can be an array of Groups.
+    - Others parameters defined by the microservice, needed to comply the request.
+> Taxes -> call the TaxesMicrosevices, which has all infomation about the taxes subject.
+- The parameters request are:
+    - Endpoint: this is the  address of the Microservice.
+    - GeneratorID: the seller ID.
+    - DestiantionID: the client ID.
+    - Others parameters defined by the microservice, needed to comply the request.

+***Backend***
+This is the logic and where the permanent information are stored.
+Each Microservice specializes in a specific task.
+___
 ### Data Base Structure
 Structure are as follows: